PROLOGUE DC can provide you with:

 Hillcrest Children & Family Center - content for a display on the Center’s first 200 years.

 Boss Shepherd’s restaurant - content for two large graphic wall installations on Boss Shepherd’s world and the history of downtown DC’s theater scene.

 Kalorama Park historic landmark nomination for the Kalorama Citizens Association.
 The DC Historic Preservation Review Board voted unanimously to landmark the park on November 19, 2015.

 In addition, Prologue DC historians are leading an important long-term project: Mapping Segregation in Washington, DC.
-The goal of this effort is to display–through interactive online maps–the historic segregation of Washington’s housing, as well as schools, playgrounds and other public facilities.
+The goal of this effort is to display–through interactive online maps–the historic segregation of Washington’s housing, as well as its schools, playgrounds and other public spaces.
 See our Mapping Segregation page on this site, as well as our Facebook page, for project updates.